Mill Street Center

 On April 6, this project received final approval from the San Rafael City Council on a 5-0 vote!

 Our 32,000-square-foot building will offer a type of housing not currently available in Marin.
 The services will be designed to serve the most vulnerable people in our community, who struggle to find stability and maintain independence, with round-the-clock staff for added support to help them reach those goals.

 Tenants in the 32 small apartments will pay affordable rents, with residents on each floor sharing a kitchen and living room.
 A single front door will serve the entire building, with staff offices on the ground floor.

 In the renovated shelter, we will boost efficiency with kitchen upgrades and better bathroom facilities, including a gender-neutral bathroom.
 Smaller dormitory rooms will offer a quieter atmosphere for sleeping.
 The refurbished kitchen will include an industrial dishwasher to replace the household model that has served for years.

-Key government and foundation funders have contributed more than $10 million of the estimated $15.6 million cost to open the doors of the new center in Fall 2021.
-Thanks to a challenge grant from Tamalpais Pacific, all contributions for the “Mill Street 2.0” project will be matched up to $100,000!
-You can double your impact when you make a gift now to this campaign.
+Government and foundation funders, along with a handful of key individuals, have contributed more than $14.7 million of the estimated $15.8 million cost to open the doors of the new center in Fall 2021.
+You can help us close the gap and break ground this year when you give now to this campaign.

 For more information about funding opportunities, please see “The Road Home with Mill Street Center” or contact us at 415-382-3363 x213.
 With your help, the future Mill Street Center will deliver vital assistance into the future for people facing the turmoil of homelessness!